BfE-Technology/BfE-Technology.github.io/index.md

        <img src="assets/img/google_analytics.png">
        <img src="assets/img/gensim.png">
      </div>
-     <div style="font-size: 12px">Using these tools, we build automations across platforms used by non-tech teams such as</div>
+     <div>Using these tools, we build automations across platforms used by non-tech teams such as</div>
      <div style="display:flex; flex-wrap: wrap;">
        <img src="assets/img/facebook.png">
        <img src="assets/img/hubspot.png">
        <img src="assets/img/slack.png">
        <img src="assets/img/google_workspace.png">
      </div>
-     <div style="font-size: 12px">Don't worry if your coding tools are not listed above.
+     <div>Don't worry if your coding tools are not listed above.
 We are always open to new tools that can improve our efficiency.
 In fact, we are actively looking for developers with experience in</div>
      <div style="display:flex; flex-wrap: wrap;">
        <img src="assets/img/aws.png">
        <img src="assets/img/rocket_chat.svg">